CSE185-Final-Project/Project-Proposal/README.md

 pip install git+https://github.com/yourusername/SCRNASEQ_EASY.git
 ```

-if the install was successful, you can type `scRNAseq_Easy help` to view the user manual.
+If the install was successful, you can type `scRNAseq_Easy help` to view the user manual.

 # Basic usage
 The basic usage of `scRNAseq_Easy` is: